apetrailmukesh/continuous-integration/README.md

 After a few seconds you will be prompted for a password, type it in and you are in Jenkins Server Shell.

+Now we want to restrict root login.

+    nano /etc/ssh/sshd_config

+we need to find the line that looks like this:

+    PermitRootLogin yes

+Here, we have the option to disable root login through SSH.
+This is generally a more secure setting since we can now access our server through our normal user account and escalate privileges when necessary.

+    PermitRootLogin no

 __Note:__

 When a domain has been moved from one server to another an issue with SSH logins may occur.
 The warning dialog that most SSH programs give looks something like this: